An Occupational Therapist’s Role as a Diabetes Educator

 She has been a certified diabetes educator for over 20 years, twice served as chair of the Disabilities Practice Group of the American Association of Diabetes Educators (AADE) and was the second lead author of its Disabilities Position Statement.
 She presented on diabetes and disability numerous times at the AADE conference and the national vision rehabilitation Envision conference.

-Debbie wrote the OT and Diabetes Fact Sheet for the American Occupational Therapy Association (AOTA) and co-presented AOTA’s podcast on diabetes.
-She has been teaching diabetes at the Masters and Doctoral level for the past 12 years at Salus University.
+Debbie wrote the OT and Diabetes Fact Sheet (linked above) for the American Occupational Therapy Association (AOTA) and co-presented AOTA’s podcast on diabetes.
+She has been teaching diabetes at the Masters and Doctoral level for the past 12+ years at Salus University.